peiyanz/poly_food/README.md

 Yelp, Mapbox

 ## <a name="features"></a>Features
-1.When the user is done drawing, it will automatically return all the restaurant info from both my database and the yelp api.
-Different sizes of circles represent the number of reviews for that restaurant and different colors represent the review stars of that restaurant.
-So, for example, big red circle means this restaurant is very popular and has good qualities.
+1. When the user is done drawing, it will automatically return all the restaurant info from both my database and the yelp API.
+Different size of dots represent the number of reviews for that restaurant and different colors represent the review stars of that restaurant.So, a large red dot means this restaurant is very popular and has good qualities.
 ![](https://github.com/peiyan08/poly_food/blob/master/readme_img/draw_polygon.gif?raw=true "Draw Polygon")